PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--url` (string): The URL where the test webhook will be sent
 - `--sharedSecret` (string): The shared secret the test webhook will send.
 Optional.
 Defaults to an empty string.
 - `--payloadTemplateId` (string): The ID of the payload template of the test webhook.
 Defaults to the HTTP server's template ID if one exists for the given URL, or Generic template ID otherwise
+- `--payloadTemplateName` (string): The name of the payload template.
 - `--alertTypeId` (string): The type of alert which the test webhook will send.
 Optional.
 Defaults to power_supply_down.